April 21, 2018 | 8:30 a.m. - 4 p.m. (Lunch Included)

 The course features the following experiences:

-Review and discussion of common clinical problems of the upper quarter including:
+Review and discussion of common clinical problems of the lower quarter including:

 - Pathologies related to anterior-medial hip pain (such as labral injuries), the constellation of problems which can be contributed to by overloading of the iliotibial band, knee ligament injuries, patella-femoral problems, ankle sprains and ankle tendon pathologies, and stability problems of the mid-foot.